Industry News

 Following these guidelines will help your whitening strips maintain their potency and effectiveness for as long as possible.
 Be diligent about proper storage and expiration dates to get the most value from your whitening strip investment.

-Alternative Options If You Don’t Want To Use Expired Whitening Strips
+Alternative Options If You Don’t Want To Use Expired teeth Whitening Strips

 If you open up your stash of whitening strips only to realize they are months past expiration, don’t fret!
 There are plenty of other effective teeth whitening options to explore rather than having to resort to uncertain, expired products.